Quick Change

-Quick Change is a 1990 American crime comedy film directed by Bill Murray and Howard Franklin (in their directorial debuts) and written by Franklin.
+Quick Change is a 1990 American crime comedy film directed by Howard Franklin and Bill Murray (in their directorial debuts) and written by Franklin.
 Based on the novel of the same name by Jay Cronley, the film stars Murray, Geena Davis, Randy Quaid, and Jason Robards.
 Quick Change follows three people on an elaborate bank robbery and their subsequent escape.

-Filmed and set in New York City, Quick Change is the second adaptation of Cronley's novel, after the 1985 Canadian film Hold-Up.
+Filmed and set in New York City, Quick Change is the second adaptation of Cronley's novel, after the 1985 Franco-Canadian film Hold-Up.
 It is also the only directorial credit in Murray's career.

 Quick Change was theatrically released in the United States on July 13, 1990.
-Upon release, it was a box office bomb, grossing $15.3 million worldwide against a budget of $17 million, but received positive reviews, with praise for Murray's performance and humor.
+Upon release, it was a commercial failure, grossing $15.3 million worldwide against a budget of $17 million, but received positive reviews, with praise for Murray's performance and humor.